kerimcanbalkan/fitness/README.md

 # Gym/Pilates Business Template

 This is a template like one page website that I designed and coded.
 For small gym, pilates and similar businesses.
-Used used place holder images and random text for now.
+Used place holder images and random text for now.

 ## Screenshots